teneko/Teronis.DotNet/README.md

 ## Build Script

-The build script `./build.cmd` is a small application to assist in restoring, building, testing and packaging all projects that can be found in this repository.
+The build script `./build.cmd` is a small application to assist in restoring, building, testing and packing all projects that can be found in this repository.

 ```
 Teronis.DotNet.Build 1.0.0+9e43e3dee9c14e083f9abc72ed59918200116e21